astamuse/asta4js/README.md

 Todo things:

 * build
-    * it seems that karma is not a good option for common unit test purpose.
+    * it seems that karma is not a good option for common unit test purpose.(waiting)
-    * CI support(better with sauce)
+    * CI support(better with sauce)(waiting)
-    * source format and jshint
+    * source format and jshint(waiting)
 * binding
-    * add test for multiple select
+    * add test for multiple select(waiting)
-    * add support for option group of select
+    * add support for option group of select(waiting)
 * spa
-    * to confirm what else we need for a single page application?
+    * to confirm what else we need for a single page application?(being considered)

-Any issue report or contribution/PR is appreciated.
+Any issue report or contribution/PR is appreciated, especially for the waiting items in above todo things.
 You can also open issues for discussion.